pwall567/kjson-pointer/README.md

 found but is not of the required type, an exception will be thrown detailing the expected type, the actual value and the location in the structure, in `JSONPointer` form.

-These are more than just convenience functions for functionality that is available in other ways; `childString('name")` is more efficient than `child<JSONString>("name").value`.
+These are more than just convenience functions for functionality that is available in other ways; `childString("name")` is more efficient than `child<JSONString>("name").value`.